Conroman16/amrscm2mqtt/README.md

-# AMRIDM2MQTT: Send AMR/ERT Power Meter Data Over MQTT
+# AMRSCM2MQTT: Send AMR/ERT Utility Meter Data Over MQTT

+## Forked from amridm2mqtt but adapted to use SCM instead because that's what my gas meter uses

-##### Copyright (c) 2018 Ben Johnson.
+##### Original code was: (c) 2018 Ben Johnson.
 Distributed under MIT License.
+##### Otherwise the rest is me: (c) 2023 Connor Kennedy.
+Still distributed under MIT License

 Using an [inexpensive rtl-sdr dongle](https://www.amazon.com/s/ref=nb_sb_noss?field-keywords=RTL2832U), it's possible to listen for signals from ERT compatible smart meters using rtlamr.
 This script runs as a daemon, launches rtl_tcp and rtlamr, and parses the output from rtlamr.
 If this matches your meter, it will push the data into MQTT for consumption by Home Assistant, OpenHAB, or custom scripts.

-TODO: Video for Home Assistant

 ## Docker